cverbiest/openedgescripts/readme.md

 Alternatively you can create links in /etc/bash\_completion.d pointing to the files

 ## Without the bash\_completion package
-You don't bash\_completion if you source the completion files in you bash profile
+You probably don't need bash\_completion if you source the completion files in you bash profile
 	for file in /path/to/bash\_completion.d/*
 	do
 		. $file